 example.com/running/default.aspx?lang=en&category=29b20

-Neither visitors nor crawlers would understand or appreciate it.
+Neither visitors nor crawlers would understand or derive meaningful context from it.
 Keep URLs crisp, clean, and coherent.
 The URL structure must align with both navigation and breadcrumbs (discussed next) for consistency.

 “Communicate the relative importance of a page and its hierarchical position within the site, however, to do so effectively URLs have to be short, concise, accurate, thematically organized within folders and subfolders, free of non-alphanumeric characters, and joined with hyphens,” suggests Stelios on optimizing your URL structure.